 Elementary School Counselors Supporting Students

-In today’s society, children in kindergarten to 5th< grade experience various challenges that can impact them socially, emotionally, and academically in the school setting.
-Situations that elementary students may face may include conflict with peers, adjustments to the school environment, academic challenges, test anxiety, and various outside factors that could impede their learning in the academic setting.
+Elementary students may face conflict with peers, adjustments to the school environment, academic challenges, test anxiety, and various outside issues that can impede their learning.

-Parents/guardians must also be aware that school counselors must abide by the American School Counselor Association Ethical Standards.2 These guidelines promote that school counselors keep information confidential and ensure that the highest level of support is maintained to help students thrive.
+Parents/guardians must also be aware that school counselors abide by the American School Counselor Association Ethical Standards.2 These guidelines emphasize that information is confidential and ensure the highest level of support is maintained to help students thrive.

 Middle School Counselors Supporting Students

-Middle school students are normally in distinct situations in which they are learning to adjust to various changes due to their age, possibly changes in school, and outside factors that come with adolescence.
-Some of the changes that students experience impact them socially and emotionally and can have an impact on how they thrive within the school setting.
-According to the American School Counselor Association,3 school counselors are charged with providing a comprehensive school-counseling program that is preventive in nature and engages students.
+Middle school students are learning to adjust to various changes due to their age and adolescence.
+Some of the changes impact them socially and emotionally, thus affecting their ability to achieve at school.
+According to the American School Counselor Association, school counselors are charged with providing a comprehensive, preventative, and engaging school counseling program.3

-Middle school counselors often create peer-mediation programs, deliver guidance lessons that focus specifically on the needs of middle school students, and assist with career planning opportunities for students to explore possible careers.
-These are just some of the resources that middle school counselors can provide.
-These counselors also often collaborate with other stakeholders to ensure that outside resources are available to address some of the needs that cannot be addressed in the academic setting.
+Middle school counselors often create peer-mediation programs, deliver guidance lessons, and assist with career planning opportunities for students.
+These are just some of the resources school counselors can provide.
+These counselors also collaborate with other stakeholders to ensure outside resources are available to address needs otherwise untouched in the academic setting.

 High School Counselors Supporting Students

-During high school, students are adjusting to being a high school student but many have also experienced some level of change during the transitions from elementary to middle school and then middle school to high school.
-In response to the changes that high school students experience, many school counselors support them by focusing on individual needs pertaining to their academic and career journey throughout high school.
+Students must adjust to transitioning from middle school to high school.
+In response to these changes, many high school counselors focus on individual needs pertaining to their academic and career journey throughout high school.

-Although academic and college and career readiness may be the focus, high school counselors also provide individual counseling sessions for students who may also need support socially or emotionally throughout their academic career.
-These sessions, however, are short-term and more solutions-focused in which students can focus on solving their problems and getting back to their academic needs.
+Although academic, college, and career readiness may be the focus, high school counselors also provide individual counseling sessions for students who may need social or emotional support.
+These sessions are short-term and more solution-focused so students can focus on solving their problems and getting back on track.

-Collaboration among school counselors and parents/guardians is key for students to thrive within the academic setting.
-Parents/guardians not only should reach out to their child’s counselor when there are challenges but should also be aware of resources and supports that the school counselor can provide related to social, emotional, career and academic support.
+Collaboration between school counselors and parents is key.
+Guardians should reach out to their child’s counselor when there are challenges and be aware of resources related to social, emotional, career, and academic support.

-However, parents/guardians may not communicate with the school due to unawareness of which questions to ask or what resources may be available to students and families.
-Therefore, it is imperative that parents/guardians are equipped with tips to communicate effectively to ensure that all children have what they need within the academic environment to thrive.
+However, some parents may not communicate with the school because they are unsure of what questions to ask or what resources are available.
+Therefore, parents should be equipped with tips to communicate effectively so their children have what they need within the academic environment.

 When communicating with your child’s school counselor, it is important to keep the following tips in mind: